 - assuring processes are in place to maintain corporate compliance with the rules and regulations of the Securities and Exchange Commission (“SEC”), the New York Stock Exchange (“NYSE”), the Financial Accounting Standards Board (“FASB”) and other governing bodies which impact on Rudolph.

 The Board is responsible for determining the number of Directors on the Board based upon the nature and scope of Rudolph’s operations and the need for diversity of Board views.
-The current Board consists of eight (8) Directors.
+The current Board consists of nine (9) Directors.
 The Board periodically reviews the appropriate size of the Board.

 The Board is responsible for selecting Rudolph’s Chairman of the Board and CEO.
 The Board will make its selections in a manner that it deems is optimal for Rudolph, its business, its shareholders and the Board itself.
 The roles of the Chairman and CEO may be separate or combined and the Chairman may be either an employee or non-employee Director.
-Rudolph’s CEO currently serves on the Board as the Chairman of the Board.
+Rudolph’s CEO and Chairman of the Board are currently separate roles.
 On an annual basis, the board reviews and approves a succession plan that is proposed for Rudolph’s CEO and other senior executives.

 The Board and its committees have complete and unrestricted access to contact and consult with any of the officers and employees of Rudolph.
 The Board (as an entity) and each of its committees has the right at any time to retain independent financial, legal or other advisors, with funding provided by Rudolph.

 From time to time, the Board may designate a Lead Director, who shall be an Independent Director.
+The Board currently does have a Lead Director.
 The responsibilities of the Lead Director include presiding at executive sessions of the Independent Directors, serving as principal liaison between the Independent Directors and the Chairman, working with the Chairman to establish the schedule and agenda for meetings of the Board and its committees, working with the Chairman on the quality and timeliness of information submitted by Rudolph’s management for Board and committee meetings, recommending to the Chairman the retention of advisors and consultants by the Board and, if requested by major shareholders of Rudolph, being available for consultation and direct communication with such shareholders.

 Election of Directors